paperslove/ahktwitchemotes/README.md

-# ahktwitchemotes
+# Autohotkey script for easier/lazy twitch.tv chatters
-AHK script to autocapitalise twitchtv global emotes (and some extra)
+Small script to help you spam your favourite chats